terrimporter/MetaWorks/README.md

 Instructions for installing [conda](https://terrimporter.github.io/MetaWorksSite/faq/) (if not already installed).

-Instructions for installling [ORFfinder](https://terrimporter.github.io/MetaWorksSite/tutorial/#step1) if pseudogene-filtering will be run (optional).
+Instructions for installing [ORFfinder](https://terrimporter.github.io/MetaWorksSite/tutorial/#step1) if pseudogene-filtering will be run (optional).

-Instructions for loading the [MetaWorks conda environment](https://terrimporter.github.io/MetaWorksSite/workflows/).
+Instructions for loading the [MetaWorks conda environment](https://terrimporter.github.io/MetaWorksSite/tutorial/#step1).

+Instructions on where to find [custom-trained classifiers](https://terrimporter.github.io/MetaWorksSite/tutorial/#step1).

 ## Documentation